 MART has taken a step to redress this deficiency with travel training videos available in both English and Spanish on the MART website and YouTube.com.
 Travel trainers can also address target group audiences in person.
 The video on YouTube may be found with the search function under "How to Ride MART Channel".
 Topics covered include: How to Read the Bus Schedule, Flagging Down the Bus, Bikes on MART Buses, Using the Fare Box, Wheelchair/Mobility Devices on Buses, Bus Etiquette, Service Animals, How to Handle an Emergency, Exiting the Bus and Using the MART Trip Planner.
+MART has also instituted the policy to attend and have a booth/table at local community outreach and job fairs to educate the general public about MART services.

-H. Sidewalk Inventory & Pedestrian/Bicycle Connections for Fitchburg & Leominster MART Bus Routes-September 2017
+G. Sidewalk Inventory & Pedestrian/Bicycle Connections for Fitchburg & Leominster MART Bus Routes-September 2017

-The MRPC conducted a sidewalk inventory examining the location and condition of sidewalks within 1⁄4 mile of fixed bus routes as part of a wider aim of promoting MassDOT's Complete Streets policy.
+The MRPC conducted a sidewalk inventory examining the location and condition of sidewalks within 1⁄2 mile of fixed bus routes as part of a wider aim of promoting MassDOT's Complete Streets policy.
 This policy includes three goals - reducing greenhouse gas emissions, promoting healthy transportation options of bicycling, walking, and public transit, and supporting smart growth development.
 The MRPC wanted to find gaps in sidewalk connectivity and prioritize focus areas in need of sidewalks.
 Data was gathered regarding special populations and points of interest were noted.
 All of these data sets were mapped and assisted in the prioritization of key areas.